Caringbah High School

 Caringbah High School is a government-funded co-educational academically selective secondary day school, located in Caringbah, in the Sutherland Shire of Sydney, New South Wales, Australia.
 The school was opened in 1960 as a co-educational high school and was nominated to become selective in 1989, over the neighbouring Port Hacking High.
 As of 2021 approximately 907 students were enrolled.
+Surrounding schools include Endeavour Sports High School, Woolooware High School, and Port Hacking High School.
+Caringbah High School is the only co-educational selective high school in the Sutherland Shire.

 School campus

-Before 2010, the school was split across two locations, the southern campus (on higher ground, known colloquially known as "top school") and the northern campus (on lower ground, know colloquially as "bottom school" or "the Annexe").
+Before 2010, the school was split across two locations, the southern campus (on higher ground, known colloquially as "top school") and the northern campus (on lower ground, known colloquially as "bottom school" or "the Annexe").
 The campuses were linked by a covered walkway and grassed area.
 The southern campus was the original site which contained an auxiliary administrative office as well as music, industrial technology, applied science classrooms and languages.

 As of the 1980s, the junior years were taught in the Annexe and senior years were taught in the older buildings on the southern campus.

 However, due to the unstable clay foundation of the "top school", causing the campus to begin sinking, a construction project to consolidate all of the school's facilities commenced in 2007. and was completed in 2012.
 As of 2010, only the "bottom school" is in use and the abandoned buildings of the "top school" have become a noted site of urban decay and vandalism.
 On 2 April 2013, the school hall in the abandoned southern campus was destroyed by arson.
 On 29 August 2015, one of the other buildings in the southern campus was the site of another fire.
 A year 12 student has secured $100,000 to add solar panels on the roof of the school hall, which is expected to create annual savings of $18,000.

 Outdoor Learning Centre

-One of the key programs the school's environmental committee "Green Edge" has undertaken is the Outdoor Learning Centre (OLC).
+One of the key programs the school's environmental committee "Greenedge" has undertaken is the Outdoor Learning Centre (OLC).
 Construction started in August 2013.
 It is located near the site of the former walkway between the two campuses.
 Students and staff both had significant input into the design, and much of the work was constructed with the help of students and staff.
 The OLC consists of a central "pod", where classes can be held, and 5 smaller "pods" each based on bush tucker, a xeriscape, a meditative garden, an indigenous garden and a sensory garden.

-Regeneration area

-The school also has a "regeneration" area, where plants from pre-European settlement times grow.
-Seeds from trees and original native grasses populate the area, with students working to ensure the area remains free of introduced grasses and weeds.
-The area was formerly the driveway for teacher's cars between the two campuses.
-This area is one of only 3 in the Sutherland Shire and helps increase the biodiversity of the school, attracting a range of native animals including birds and possums.
-In September 2015, the school planted a wollemi pine in this area.